-then \eqref{eq1} implies that $S(2;q,5)=0$.
+then \eqref{eq1} forces that $S(2;q,5)=0$.
 In other words, if we can find an integer $M$ such that $S(2;q,5)>0$ for any $q>M$, then $M$ is an upper bound of $q$.
-To estimate $S(2;q,5)$, we first recall Weil's theorem(see, e.g., \cite{Schmidt} for an elementary proof). \begin{lem} Suppose $\chi$ is a multiplicative character of order $d>1$ in $\F_q$.
-Further, suppose $f(x)\in \F_q[x]$ is a polynomial whose set of zeros in its splitting field over $\F_q$ has cardinality $m$, and that $f$ is not a constant multiple of a $d-th$ power.
+To estimate $S(2;q,5)$, we first recall well-known Weil's theorem (see, e.g., \cite{Schmidt} for an elementary proof).

+\begin{lem} Suppose $\chi$ is a multiplicative character of order $d>1$ in $\F_q$.
+Further, suppose that $f(x)\in \F_q[x]$ is a polynomial whose set of zeros in its splitting field over $\F_q$ has cardinality $m$, and that $f$ is not a constant multiple of a $d-th$ power.
 Then, \end{lem}